About the Site and the Government Safety Review

 For more information on the ASGs and to view those currently available, go to the Activity Safety Guideline page of this website.

-Outdoors New Zealand
+Outdoors New Zealand (now integrated into NZRA)

 5. That a method be developed to ensure that better and more consistent information on the adventure tourism sector is collected, and that its collation is improved.